msaperst/nodejs_cucumber/EXERCISE.md

 * Fix issue
 * Discuss new feature (division)
 * Write new test case for feature as team
-* Execute tests (including new test)
+* Execute the tests
-* Notice undefined steps
+* Notice undefined step
-* Add stubs for missing steps
+* Add stub for missing step
-* Re-execute tests
+* Re-execute the tests
 * Notice unimplemented steps
-* Add implementation for Given and Then
+* Add implementation for Given and Then (if needed)
 * 'Wait' for development to complete
+  * Write implementation of feature
 * Add implementation for When
-* Re-execute tests
+* Re-execute the tests
 * Notice all is passing and green